ADtinkerer/Leaf-Battery-extension-cable/readme.md

 #Leaf Battery Extension Cable (for testing)

 Leaf main HV vehicle-side cable:
-- 297A6-3NA2E (ZEO)
-or
-- 297A6-3NA1E (ZE0)
-      [connectors on inverter side.
-One style of cable appears to have the same connectors on both ends ...
+- 297A6-3NA1E (ZE0) [Connectors on inverter side.
+Cable appears to have same style of connector on both ends ...
 2-for-1] or
+- 297A6-3NA2E (ZE0)
+      [Connectors on inverter side.
+Different connectors on each side] or
 - 297A6-5SH1A (ZE1) [ring terminals on inverter side]